 "If you’re looking for an inexpensive and portable 3D print filtration system, this might be it."

-It was important for us to test and certify our new and innovative way to filter nanoparticles and gases issued by 3D Printers.
+It was important for us to test and evaluate our new and innovative way to filter nanoparticles and gases issued by 3D Printers.

-That’s why we worked with a specialised laboratory (LSCE, CEA) to test, improve and certify our product.
+That’s why we worked with a specialised laboratory (LSCE, CEA) to evaluate and improve our product.

 We are now proud to provide an efficient, reliable, compact and affordable filtering solution for all 3D printer users!